keeratsingh/bandManager/README.md

 This post will help you guide through the Band SDK functions used to retrieve and update the BandTheme.
 There are 8 color classes that exist on the Band, however, only 6 of the 8 can be customized using the Band SDK.

 # Features
-• Customize all 6 Band color classes individually
+* Customize all 6 Band color classes individually
-•
-•
-•
+* Choose from over **141 colors**
+* Define a custom color using Hex Value
+* App UI reflects the band UI
+* UWP app works across all supported Windows 10 Devices

 # Screenshots
 ![Alt text](/screenshots/Connecting_to_the_Band.jpg?raw=true "Connecting to Microsoft Band")
 ![Alt text](/screenshots/Theme_Retrieved.jpg?raw=true "Connected and successfully retrieved the BandTheme")